 - Avoid food poisoning—store food at appropriate temperatures and out of reach of foraging wildlife.

-For more information about staying safe while visiting national parks, please read the guidelines Safety in parks and forests.
+For more information about staying safe, please read the guidelines Safety in parks and forests.

 Essentials to bring